olshevchenko/CurrencyConverter-Kotlin/README.md

-AndroidCurrencyConverter - an Android Native Application
+CurrencyConverter-Kotlin - an Android Native Application
 ========================================================

 This is a test App on Kotlin for interacting with currency rates service "currencylayer API" using the following features of Android development: